10 tips on how to stick to the deadlines and be more productive

 Last but not least, never forget to communicate – with your team, peers, superiors.
 This is the best way to clarify any misunderstanding and avoid unnecessary rework and wasted time.

-About the author Donna Moores
+Donna Moores

 Donna Moores is a successful blogger and CMO at Handmade Writings.
 She has gained an outstanding experience in project management within the biggest industries and businesses, which she pleasantly shares with the readers.
 You may reach out to Donna on Twitter or LinkedIn.